-The White Shark Diving Company operates in the stunning region of Gansbaai and presents a unique opportunity to really encounter the Great White Shark, a magnificent creature which is often sadly misunderstood.
+White Shark Diving Company operates in the stunning region of Gansbaai and presents a unique opportunity to really encounter the Great White Shark, a magnificent creature which is often sadly misunderstood.
 This shark cage diving company employs ethical, eco-friendly business practices and prioritises the well-being of the shark and also attempts to correct some of the more damaging misperceptions people have about these animals.
 Great White Shark can’t be kept in captivity so witnessing the White Shark in its natural environment in such close proximity is a privilege not many can boast of, which will instill in you an overwhelming respect and love for the apex predators.

-10 Interesting Facts About White Sharks
+10 Interesting Facts About Great White Sharks

 Here are ten facts you may not know about sharks – educating yourself is important in order to rid yourself of the unfortunate and often ignorant stereotypical assumptions which many people make about Great Whites.
-Knowing something about their behaviour and cunning hunting techniques will also enhance your up-close experience with them, as you will be able to interpret what they are doing and ‘speak their language.’
+Knowing something about their behavior and cunning hunting techniques will also enhance your up-close experience with them, as you will be able to interpret what they are doing and ‘speak their language.’

 - Sense sensations Humans only have five senses while the Great White has six.
 Imagine what a different experience we would have of the world if we also enjoyed electroreception.
-Sharks use this special sixth sense in order to perceive natural electrical stimulus, which alert them to objects surrounding them.
+Sharks use this special sixth sense in order to perceive natural electrical stimuli, which alert them to objects surrounding them.
 An electric field is transmitted by all animals and sharks are able to detect these signals, making it easier for them to find their prey.

 - It’s a colourful world Sharks see in colour and are able to see at night and during the day.
 They don’t have eyelids and roll their eyes to the back of their heads in an effort to protect them.